Updated May 30, 2023

 - AS the nodes are connected to a central hub and if the central hub goes down it will lead to whole network failure which can create a problem.
 AS the central hub controls the whole network the central node can become a key reason for network failure.

 - If the number of connected nodes increases it will decrease the performance of a central hub and will create congestion in a network.

 Importance of Extended Star Topology

 This can be important as it can control multiple nodes at the same time and can maintain information transmission easier in the network.
 Some of the advantages are as discussed below:

 - The performance results are better for the extended star topology compares to other topologies like bus topology.
 It is because there is no unnecessary transmission of a message in the network.
 The message is transferred only between the source node, a central hub, and the destination node.

 - The new devices can be easily added to the network and can connect to the central hub.
 Similarly, the nodes can be easily removed from the network.

 - The network maintenance and monitoring can be done properly.

 It is the extended version of the star topology.
 This topology helps to control multiple nodes at the same time.
 The data can be easily transmitted across the network and there is less chance of network failure compared to other topologies.
 The central hub controls the whole network in the extended star topology.

 This is a guide to Extended Star Topology.
-Here we discuss the Introduction and Uses of Extended Star Topology along with Importance.
+Here we discuss the basic concept and uses of Extended Star Topology along with importance in detail.
 You may also look at the following articles to learn more –